CSpanias/cspanias.github.io/_tabs/about.md

 [LinkedIn](https://www.linkedin.com/in/charalamposspanias/) \| [THM](https://tryhackme.com/p/Cspanias) \| [Chess](https://www.chess.com/member/spaniasch) \| [BJJ](https://smoothcomp.com/en/profile/101916)

-After having studied most of [TryHackMe](https://tryhackme.com/)’s learning paths, I decided to focus on putting what I have been learning to practice, trying its CTF challenges.
+After having studied most of [TryHackMe](https://tryhackme.com/)’s amazing learning paths, I decided to focus on putting what I have been learning to practice, trying its CTF challenges.
 Having said that, take what I write with a grain (or many grains) of salt, as I am completely new to all these concepts and tools, and I will be writing write ups mostly to learn myself.

 Hopefully, aside from my own learning, people who are complete beginners, like myself, might find these posts helpful.